Akeit0/Presolver/README.md

 ## How To Use
 Define your services and interfaces.
-Define your container class which derives from `ContainerBase`, and implement the interfaces with the services.
+Implement the interfaces with the services.
 You have to mark it partial and attach `GenerateResolver` attribute to it.
 ```csharp
 using Presolver;